buhrmi/buhrmi/README.md

 ### Get in touch

 Looking for a Rails / Svelte developer?
-Feel free to reach out at [work@buhrmi.de](mailto:work@buhrmi.de).
+Feel free to reach out at [hello@buhrmi.de](mailto:hello@buhrmi.de).

 <!--
 Here's a small demo app called [Shitcoin Swap](https://www.shitcoinsociety.com) - an open source alternative to Binance, Coinbase, etc. Currently in development.
 You can even become a shareholder by purchasing some [Revenue Share Tokens](https://www.shitcoinswap.com/$rst).-->